Encorpe/Company-Website/README.txt

-A Junior Web Developer is required for immediate start in Twickenham, Greater London.
+﻿A Junior Web Developer is required for immediate start in Twickenham, Greater London.
 You will initially be working on internal systems, but will have the opportunity to work on client facing projects later on down the line.

 Responsibilities: